 Clients with SCI who have significant mobility needs due to the level of injury will benefit from a power base that has the ability to accept full seating and positioning options like power tilt, recline, and power tilt and recline.
 This offers a client with decreased ability to shift weight with independent pressure relief and allows the individual to maintain healthy skin integrity at the tissue surfaces making contact with the seat cushion.

-The Q6 Series fits this criteria by possessing a proven track record of quality, reliability and customer satisfaction.
-All chairs in this series have the capability to accept expandable electronics that meet the changing needs of your client.
+The Q6 Series also accepts a selection of seating and positioning options, and possesses a proven track record of quality, reliability and customer satisfaction All chairs in this series have the capability to accept expandable electronics that meet the changing needs of your client.

-The TRU-Balance® 3 Power Tilt, Power Recline, and 10” Power Adjustable Seat Lift with iLevel® provides clients with dynamic seating essential for positioning, comfort, skin integrity and function within the seating system. iLevel has up to 10” of lift that can be beneficial to your client during transfers and help to maintain independence in a variety of environments. iLevel can also potentially assist your SCI client with easier transfers to examination tables for medical appointments, which is a critical part of care for an individual living with an SCI.
+TRU-Balance® 3 Power Tilt, Power Recline, and 12” Power Adjustable Seat Lift with iLevel® provide clients with dynamic seating essential for positioning, comfort, skin integrity and function within the seating system. iLevel has up to 12” of lift that can be beneficial to your client during transfers and help to maintain independence in a variety of environments. iLevel can also potentially assist your SCI client with easier transfers to examination tables for medical appointments, which is a critical part of care for an individual living with an SCI.
 TRU-Comfort 2 Seating provides excellent comfort and pressure management in addition to having an aesthetically pleasing look.
-Synergy® Cushions allow for added stability and support for a client’s positioning and provide exceptional envelopment to assist with pressure management.
+Stealth Products® Cushions allow for added stability and support for a client’s positioning and provide exceptional envelopment to assist with pressure management.

-The Q-Logic 2 Enhanced Display features infrared capabilities and a wireless Bluetooth option.
-The Q-Logic 2 Enhanced Display is equipped with a wireless Bluetooth mouse emulator that can provide access to a computer for the individual’s leisure and school or work activities.
+The < ahref="https://www.quantumrehab.com/quantum-electronics/q-logic-3-advanced-drive-control-system-options.asp">Q-Logic 3 EX Enhanced Display includes a learning IR and wireless Bluetooth options.
+Since some clients with SCI may have trouble communicating, the Enhanced Display is equipped with a Bluetooth mouse emulator that can provide wireless access with wheelchair controls to a communication device to enhance your client’s communication with others.
+In addition, the Bluetooth feature also provides your pediatric clients with independent control of a computer mouse through their electronics so they can participate at a higher independent level with school work.
 The Enhanced Display also has the ability to learn infrared commands for your client to control devices like televisions and X10 technology to further improve independence.